GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/data.md

 ## Data Storage

 NDSL stores all field (>0 dimensions) data in a "quantity" object.
 Quantities allocate memory and assign type automatically based on the dimensions and axis present.
-Scalars are not storaged in quantities, and therefore do not have access to the following functionalty.
+Scalars are not stored in quantities, and therefore do not have access to the following functionality.

 Below is an example of how to initialize an NDSL quantity with three dimensions: